 Moderate Strength, No Irritation

-When comparing this Granactive Retinoid 2% in squalane with Granactive Retinoid 2% Emulsion, please note that this retinoid in squalane DOES NOT contain encapsulated retinol, thus will be slightly less effective than the Granactive Retinoid 2% Emulsion.
+When comparing this Granactive Retinoid 2% in squalane with Granactive Retinoid 2% Emulsion, please note that this retinoid in squalane DOES NOT contain encapsulated retinol, thus it will be slightly less effective than the Granactive Retinoid 2% Emulsion.

 If you have dry skin and are looking for a gentle starter retinoid that offers minimal irritation but provides the moisturizing benefits of squalane (see more below), Granactive Retinoid 2% in Squalane might be worth a try.